 NASC offers CRNFAs who are no longer working in the RNFA role the option to maintain their credential in an emeritus capacity with the CRNFA Emeritus Status or CRNFA (E).
 The Emeritus Status was established for CRNFAs who wish to retain a professional title without the need to meet future recertification requirements, and to recognize retired CRNFAs’ service and commitment to the perioperative profession along with their achievement and maintenance of the CRNFA credential.

 To apply for Emeritus Status, you must currently hold the CRNFA credential in good standing.
 The one-time fee for Emeritus Status is $125.
 Once your application and fee have been received, your Emeritus Status certificate will be mailed to you within four to six weeks.

 Please note that once you retire your CRNFA credential, it cannot be reactivated.
-You would need to meet eligibility requirements and take the CRNFA exam to again become certified.
+You would need to meet eligibility requirements and successfully complete the CRNFA Professional Portfolio to become certified again.

 If you are CNOR/CRNFA dual -credentialed, the emeritus status application applies only to your CRNFA credential.
 You will need to contact the Competency & Credentialing Institute (cc-institute.org) to apply for Emeritus Status of your CNOR credential.